hannaaarvoldriley/5023Y-Summative-2/README.md

 F1: Offspring

-rnai: dsRNA treatment of nematodes targeting either the raga gene or ev gene for gene expression knockdown
+rnai: dsRNA treatment of nematodes targeting either the raga gene or ev (empty vector control) for gene expression knockdown

 treatment: dark or light exposure to light or dark (light is a stress environment for the nematode)